datagrok-ai/public/help/transform/add-new-column.md

 - To reference a whole column, specify its name in the square brackets, preceded by the dollar sign: `$[Width]`.
 For example you can use this expression in function like that: `Avg($[Width])`.

-While editing the formula, press '$' to opens up a column list popup; use arrows and Enter to select it.
+While editing the formula, press '$' to open up a column list popup; use arrows and Enter to select it.
 You can also use the Drag-n-Drop mechanism to drag and drop the desired column directly into the text of the formula.
 To do this, grab the column heading and drag it to the formula window.